HoratioConkerhead/stitched-up-companion/README.md

 Examine important objects from the story, their significance, and their movement between characters throughout the plot.

 ### Spy Encyclopedia
-Learn about espionage techniques referenced in the novel and their historical context in WWII intelligence operations.
+Learn about espionage techniques referenced in the novel and their historical context in intelligence operations.

 ## Getting Started